 You think you won’t make it back, but you will.

 Right now, you’re injured or sick.
 You feel weak and old and sad, and you’re shaking your fist at the gods who stripped you of your strength.
+You can’t do what you once could.
+It’s frustrating and you feel like quitting.

 I know.
 I’ve been there.
 I am there now.
 Allow me to explain.